We have introduced Direct Entry points into the police service at the ranks of Inspector and Superintendent.

 The Direct Entry programme supports the

 National Policing Vision in helping to bring existing exceptional leaders into the police service to make an immediate impact on culture, efficiency and effectiveness.
-This will be achieved by opening up entry to the service to proven leaders who will joining policing directly at the rank of superintendent and inspector rather than having to work their way up from the rank of constable.
+This will be achieved by opening up entry to the service to proven leaders who will join policing directly at the rank of Superintendent and Inspector rather than having to work their way up from the rank of constable.

-Programme members will be trained over 18-24 months and given coaching and mentoring, to equip them with the skills required inspiring confidence in officers, staff and the public.
+Programme members will be trained over 18-24 months depending on the programme choice and given coaching and mentoring, to equip them with the skills required inspiring confidence in officers, staff and the public.
 This will create a cohort that has the potential to further develop and acquire the skills and experience to progress to the chief officer ranks.